William Vainchenker: Biography

-William Vainchenker is director of research at Inserm, Hematopoiesis and Stem Cells Unit, Gustave Roussy Institute, Villejuif.
+Vainchenker is director of research at Inserm, Hematopoiesis and Stem Cells Unit, Gustave Roussy Institute, Villejuif.

-William Vainchenker is best known for his discoveries in the field of malignant blood diseases and the genetic mechanisms responsible for predisposition to myeloproliferative syndromes and leukaemias.
+He is best known for his discoveries in the field of malignant blood diseases and the genetic mechanisms responsible for predisposition to myeloproliferative syndromes and leukaemias.

-William Vainchenker studied medicine from 1966-1971 in Paris VII University and passed his medical thesis in 1977.
-At the same time he completed his bachelor's degree in science, then a DEA (master 2) and a postgraduate thesis in science in 1978 in Paris VI University.
+Vainchenker studied medicine from 1966 to 1971 in Paris VII University and passed his medical thesis in 1977.
+At the same time, he completed his bachelor's degree in science, then a DEA (master 2) and a postgraduate thesis in science in 1978 in Paris VI University.

 He was appointed to the Paris Hospital Boarding School in 1971 and did his hospital internships from 1971 to 1978 with an interruption as a technical assistance cooperator.
-William Vainchenker then worked as an intern at the Inserm unit headed by Professor Jean Rosa at Henri Mondor Hospital (Créteil) in the team of Mrs Jeanine Breton Gorius where he started working on megacaryocyte differentiation.
-In 1981 he returned to a university hospital activity in hemato-immunology as head of the clinic in the department of Professor Maxime Seligmann.
-In 1983 William Vainchenker was recruited as research director at Inserm in Professor Jean Rosa's unit.
+He then worked as an intern at the Inserm unit headed by Professor Jean Rosa at Henri Mondor Hospital (Créteil) in the team of Jeanine Breton Gorius, where he started working on megacaryocyte differentiation.
+In 1981, he returned to a university hospital activity in hemato-immunology as head of the clinic in the department of Professor Maxime Seligmann.
+In 1983, Vainchenker was recruited as research director at Inserm in Professor Jean Rosa's unit.
 In 1993, he took over the management of an Inserm unit at the Gustave Roussy Institute on the theme of experimental haematology, which he managed until 2010.
-William Vainchenker then remained until now as a researcher in the same Inserm unit at Gustave Roussy.
+Vainchenker then remained until now as a researcher in the same Inserm unit at Gustave Roussy.
 Until now, he has kept a hematology consultation at Saint Louis Hospital.

 Scientific contributions

-William Vainchenker has always worked on megacaryocyte differentiation with the objective of characterizing the mechanisms that regulate this normal that leads to platelet formation and then transposing these data to human pathology.
+Vainchenker has always worked on megacaryocyte differentiation with the objective of characterizing the mechanisms that regulate this normal that leads to platelet formation and then transposing these data to human pathology.
 This allowed him to be the first team to identify and characterize the progenitor of the megacaryocyte line, then to define its different steps and apply these data to the characterization of leukaemias.
 In parallel, his team has shown that GATA1 is a transcription factor that plays a key role not only in erythroblast but also in megacaryocyte differentiation.

 A major theme of his team was to characterize the regulatory factors of megakaryopoiesis.
 They were able to show with Françoise Wendling that the orphan MPL receptor had as ligand a megakaryopoiesis stimulating factor that had all the characteristics of thrombopoietin, a presumptive humoral factor that physiologically regulates platelet production.
 Thrombopoietin in plasma could then be isolated from its MPL binding by other teams.
 This allowed them to study in detail: 1) the mechanisms of regulation of plasma thrombopoietin level by the number of platelets in the blood and 2) its function on differentiation, in particular on polyploidization of megacaryocytes.
 These fundamental results have allowed them to better understand the pathophysiology of different hereditary thrombocytopenia.